syoon2/Project-Diagram-Generator/README.md

 ### Instructions

 1. Clone this repository.
-2. Run `./gradlew :project-diagram-generator-gui:run` (if you just want to run this) or `./gradlew :project-diagram-generator-gui:uberJar` (if you want an all-in-one JAR file)
+2. Run `./gradlew :pdg-launcher:run` (if you just want to run this) or `./gradlew :pdg-launcher:uberJar` (if you want an all-in-one JAR file)

 ## How to use this